awsdocs/aws-android-developer-guide/doc_source/kinesis.rst

 Create an Identity Pool
 -----------------------

-To use AWS services in your mobile application, you must obtain AWS Credentials using Amazon Cognito Identity as your credential provider.
+To use AWS services in your mobile application, you must obtain AWS Credentials using |COGID| as your credential provider.
 Using a credentials provider allows you to access AWS services without having to embed your private credentials in your application.
 This also allows you to set permissions to control which AWS services your users have access to.

 The identities of your application's users are stored and managed by an identity pool, which is a